Offshore team playbook: the first 30 days for founders

 Key takeaways

-• Start with one offshore lane, 3 documented workflows, and a 30-day pilot before expanding the team.
+- Start with one offshore lane, 3 documented work processes, and a 30-day pilot before expanding the team.

-• A useful playbook includes examples, templates, review cadence, and a small scorecard, not a 60-page manual.
+- A useful playbook includes examples, templates, review rhythm, and a small scorecard, not a 60-page manual.

 An offshore team playbook is what keeps delegation from turning into a pile of Slack messages.
 It tells the assistant what to own, what to pause, what good work looks like, and when a manager needs to step in.

 Use this 30-day version if you are hiring your first offshore operator, coordinator, VA, or support specialist.
-It is short on purpose.
-You need enough structure to protect the business, not a binder nobody opens after week one.
+Keep it short enough to use.

 30-day playbook spine